 The single One Vision features a picture sleeve cover where the members of the band are photographed during the photo session for the Live Aid concert in 1985.
 Portuguese edition (Figure 47) is once again identical to the UK standard edition (Figure 48).
 The Queen logo is printed in red at the top of the picture cover.

 A picture taken during the Friends Will Be Friends video shoot is used for the picture sleeve of the vinyl cover.
 The UK edition (Figure 50) was used as a standard layout model for all other editions including the Portuguese one (Figure 49).
 The Queen logo changes again and this version will be used until 1989, when it will be redesigned for “THE MIRACLE” LP.

 The second original soundtrack written by Queen was for the movie “Highlander” in 1986.
-The single A Kind of Magic has on the cover of the main character of the movie, the villain Kurgan, portrayed by Clancy Brown.
-The Portuguese edition (Figure 51) is – as the other worldwide editions (but in France there is a variation with actor Christopher Lambert) – identical to the UK one (Figure 52).
+The cover of the single A Kind Of Magic portrays one of the main character of the movie, the villain Kurgan, played by Clancy Brown.
+The Portuguese edition (Figure 51) is as identical to the UK one (but in France there is a variation with the actor Christopher Lambert) (Figure 52).

 I Want It All, a single published in 1989 and taken from the LP “THE MIRACLE”, has a simple picture cover with all the members of the group dressed in black on a white background: the image recalls the rediscovered cooperation and inspiration inside the group.
 The new Queen logo appears on the top.
 Portugal edition (Figure 53) is identical to the UK one (Figure 54).